Students of Season: Fall 2025

 How has your training here at TKS supported your understanding and pursuit of artistic excellence?

-My training at TKS has gifted me with an understanding of my own artistic process, through curious exploration finding what strikes a chord for me and what doesn’t.
-Celestine and my classmates have created a space that feels like a sacred dojo, where I feel completely free to take risks and make discoveries with the full trust of the room.
-Seeing others put their heart and souls into this work consistently has inspired me with the courage to really go there, not to impress anyone but to get the most out of myself as an actor.
-TK has given me greater trust in myself, and tapped me back into a childlike wonder in my pursuit of artistic excellence.
-Staying hungry, foolish and above all, curious.
+Seeing others put their heart and souls into this work consistently has inspired me with the courage to really go there, not to impress anyone, but to get the most out of myself as an actor.
+TK has given me greater trust in myself and tapped me back into a childlike wonder in my pursuit of artistic excellence.
+Staying hungry, foolish, and above all, curious.

-Describe a moment in your training journey that you recall as having had a clear and lasting impact on you?
+Describe a moment in your training journey that you recall as having had a clear and lasting impact on you.

-There have been so many pivotal discoveries I have made that will stick with me forever.
-One that springs to mind was a feedback session with Celestine in our scene work.
-She encouraged me to let go of reaching so far outside of myself to find my character, and instead to find him in me.
-I realised I was judging my character and distancing myself from the meaning, feeling the need to will myself to this place outside of myself and lost sight of my own connection to the story.
-I used to have this idea that acting was all about disappearing into a character, but it finally clicked for me, your character lives inside of you.
-Once I came back to my own personal meaning and connection to the story and found where my character lives in me, I felt so much more present in the work and could serve the story in a far more grounded and authentic way.
+I realized I was judging my character and distancing myself from the meaning, feeling the need to will myself to this place outside of myself, and lost sight of my own connection to the story.
+I used to have this idea that acting was all about disappearing into a character, but it finally clicked for me: your character lives inside of you.

 What does being a part of the TKS community mean to you?

-The community at TKS is very special to me.
-It really feels as though I have found my tribe at the studio, to be surrounded by ambitious and inspiring artists who give their all to the work is something I’m very grateful for.
-Artistic pursuits can often feel like a lonely path to take, but in the studio I feel seen and understood in a way I haven’t experienced in my life.
-The intimate and vulnerable nature of the work we do has created deep connection and genuine friendships.
+Artistic pursuits can often feel like a lonely path to take, but in the studio, I feel seen and understood in a way I haven’t experienced in my life.
+The intimate and vulnerable nature of the work we do has created deep connections and genuine friendships.
 I’ve met people in the studio who I deeply admire and respect, and that is something I certainly don’t take for granted.

 Stella Jiler